fstab50/stslib/README.md

 ### Generate Extended Use Credentials (Multi-hour, Auto-refresh)

 * Named IAM user profile in local awscli config.
-User has permissions to assume roles for which stsAval
+User has permissions to assume roles for which stslib
 will generate credentials
 * MFA protected cli configuration
 * Credential format set to 'boto' (native Amazon STS format)